Graduate

 Home Care Nursing

-Doctol Program
+Doctorate Program

-Community Health/Nursing Design Science
+Community Health and Nursing Design Science

 Practical Nursing Science

-In this field, we build on the field of the Master’s course of ‘Practical Nursing’ which aims to foster individuals with advanced research abilities and practical skills, aiming to foster nursing scientists who can construct a science of nursing which is the base for specialized practical nursing compatible with the characteristics of the patient and the environment.
-For that purpose, students explore nursing scientifically, by looking at complex health and societal issues that straddle health, medicine and welfare, and developing and testing care programs suitable for the lifestyles of patients and their families and appropriate to the living environment (from home to institution environments).
+In this field, we build on the field of the Master’s course of Practical Nursing which aims to train individuals in advanced research abilities and practical skills, with the goal of training nursing scientists who can construct a science of nursing that serves as the basis for specialized practical nursing suited to the characteristics of the patient and the environment.
+To that end, students explore nursing scientifically, by looking at complex health and societal issues that transcend the boundaries of health, medicine, and welfare, and by developing and testing care programs suited to the lifestyles of patients and their families, and to their living environments, from private homes to institution environments.